By Nicole van Wyk & Lot Ndamanomhata

 NGE 2030 is a catalytic economic program within the Green Marshall Plan for Africa and provides a practical route, a just transition of a low-carbon path of development through an output of zero-emission products from new green industries, created from the sustainable utilization of Africa’s natural assets that considers the interest of workers, communities and broader society.
 In addition, the programme is set to become the first Zero Emission country in Africa and to generate rural wealth in Namibia.
 This program also aims to address the many challenges faced in the country such as the harsh impact of Climate Change, lack of development, unemployment, poverty, drought, and income inequality.

 As the new year of this decade commences, much remains to be done to sustain and develop the envisaged New Green Economy 2030 for Namibia.

 Namibia is highly committed to achieving its global agenda’s implantation status such as the Sustainable Development Goals (SDG’s) and the long-term national development framework, Vision 2030, especially in the area of environmental sustainability and combating climate change.

 The NGE program is implemented by the Growth Catalyst Fund, which is a social wealth fund built by a network of African professionals and entrepreneurs.
 Implementing solutions in a meaningful manner with the idea of filling the gap left by both government and the private sector and will be assisted by the Environmental Investment Fund tasked with the responsibility of providing technical coordination and stakeholder’s engagement in Namibia.
-The Fund will in due course update the nation upon availability of the finalised scooping report.
+The Fund will in due course update the nation upon the availability of the finalized scooping report.